maxilevi/MeshOptimizer.NET/README.md

 # MeshOptimizer.NET
-a .NET idiomatic wrapper around [zeux/meshoptimizer](https://github.com/zeux/meshoptimize)
+a .NET idiomatic wrapper around [zeux/meshoptimizer](https://github.com/zeux/meshoptimizer)

 ## Dependencies

-Since it's just a P/Invoke wrapper MeshOptimizer.NET expects to find the [meshoptimizer](https://github.com/zeux/meshoptimize) .dll (named as "meshoptimizer32.dll") in the same directory or in the PATH
+MeshOptimizer.NET expects to find the [meshoptimizer](https://github.com/zeux/meshoptimizer) compiled binary (named as `"meshoptimizer32.dll"`) in the same directory or in the PATH

 ## Pipeline